-I caught up with Tamara, an avid Pilates student herself, to ask her about the benefits of Sports Massage, and how it can help Pilates students improve their own practise.
+I caught up with Tamara, an avid Pilates student herself, to ask her about the benefits of Sports Massage, and how it can help Pilates students improve their own practice.

-Q: What is sports massage and how does it help?
+Q: What is a sports massage and how does it help?

 Q: What should I expect?